ybarnatan/arg-football/LPF_arg.md

 First, let’s look at the development of the season, whose winner was Boca Juniors.

-Now to perform predictions, we’ll apply the most basic distribution for discrete numbers (in our case, this will be the number of goals), that is, the Poisson distribution.
+Now to perform predictions and recap on our home effect analysis, we’ll apply the most basic distribution for discrete numbers (in our case, this will be the number of goals), that is, the Poisson distribution.

 Such distribution assumes: